joedefen/my-snaps/README.md

   ./jdef-fedora-tools/deploy  # NOTE: use "undeploy" script to reverse an install
 ```
 * you must keep the source directory (`deploy` creates symbolic links to the tools).
-* within the source directory, you can run `git pull` to update to the latest.
+* within the source directory, you can run `git pull` to update to the latest
+* for some initial testing, see the last section, "Initial and Regression Testing".

 ---

 ## my-upgrade